jennibirsan/googlebooksearch/README.md

 IG: jennibirsan

 ## About
-This mongoose article scraper grabs articles from Buzzfeed News and places them on this webpage.
-Once you scrape the articles, they are saved to the mongoDB.
-You can save these articles and access them later in the "Saved Articles" landing page.
-In the Saved Articles landing page, you can add notes to the article and you can delete it from your saved queue.
+This Google Book search utilizes the Google Books API and places them on this webpage.
+Once you retrieve the list, you can either "View Book" or "Save Book".
+If you View Book, it will redirect you to that book's landing page on Google Play.
+Or if you click Save Book, then you can save these books and access them later in the "Saved Books" landing page.
+It will also add them to your mongoDB.
+In the Saved Books landing page, you can view the book in the Google Books website or you can delete it from your saved queue.

 ## Modules Used
 * React JS